 A W Gamage Ltd, 116 – 128, Holborn, London EC1N 2TD.

-Until its closure1972, Gamages was one of London’s best-known department stores.
+Until its closure in 1972, Gamages was one of London’s best-known department stores.

 It all began on the Holborn site in 1878, when Albert Walter Gamage set up shop as a watch repairer.
 It didn’t take long for the business to grow, and within ten years the store had a reputation for selling a wide selection of goods that were invariably at a lower price than those offered elsewhere.